Table of Contents[Hide][Show]

 Costa Rica Packing List for All Regions

 Costa Rica is chock full of beautiful beaches and lush rain forests.
-While we recommend visiting different areas of the country, here we have packing covered for all types of adventure in Costa Rica with kids.
+We recommend visiting different areas of the country, so we’ve covered packing for all types of adventures in Costa Rica with kids.
 From water shoes to rain gear to beachwear, here is the ultimate Costa Rica packing list.
+I base this on my experience traveling to Costa Rica on a multi-gen trip and have included what we were glad we packed and the stuff we wish we’d known to bring!

 The landscape of Costa Rica varies greatly, as does the climate.
 You will want to pack different items for different areas of your Costa Rica vacation.